IRS Form 8888 Instructions

 You must deposit at least $1 into each account that you specify.

 If there are delays in the processing of your tax return, your entire refund might be deposited in the first specified account.
-For this reason, most people use the first account as their ‘primary’ deposit account, with a second or third account set aside for TreasuryDirect, investments, etc.
+For this reason, most people use the first account as their ‘primary’ deposit account, with a second or third account set aside for savings, investments, etc.

 If you’re looking to invest your money in an IRA or other trading account, you must first establish the account before setting up the deposit.
 Also, you may want to check with your financial institution to ensure that you understand the deposit rules to avoid future tax issues.